About the Native American Heritage Commission

 In 1976, the California State Government passed AB 4239, establishing the Native American Heritage Commission (NAHC) as the primary government agency responsible for identifying and cataloging Native American cultural resources.
 Up until this point, there had been little government participation in the protection of California’s cultural resources.
 As such, one of the NAHC’s primary duties, as stated in AB 4239, was to prevent irreparable damage to designated sacred sites, as well as to prevent interference with the expression of Native American religion in California.

-Furthermore, the bill authorized the Commission to act in order to prevent damage to and insure Native American access to sacred sites.
+Furthermore, the bill authorized the Commission to act in order to prevent damage to and ensure Native American access to sacred sites.
 Moreover, the Commission could request that the court issue an injunction for the site, unless it found evidence that public interest and necessity required otherwise.

 In addition, the bill authorized the commission to prepare an inventory of Native American sacred sites located on public lands and required the commission to review current administrative and statutory protections accorded to such sites.